Guide to SSK in Knitting: What It Is, How to Do It, and Why It Matters

 • Slip the second stitch purlwise instead of knitwise.

-• Keep tension on the working yarn as you knit the stitches together.
+• Improve your ssk tension by tugging slightly on the working yarn as you knit the stitches together.

 • Work on the tips of your needles to avoid stretching the stitch.